Back to work

 real constraints.

-CCS+ wasn't a greenfield project.
-It was built on an established design system, with an engineering team managing complex backend business rules, a compressed timeline, and stakeholders with strong opinions and limited UX fluency.
+CCS+ was built on an established design system, with an engineering team managing complex backend business rules, a compressed timeline, and stakeholders with strong opinions and limited UX fluency.
 Navigating all of that simultaneously was part of the job.

 Design System Boundaries

-All UI was built using Orion, United's official design system, with Angular Material components aligned to Orion standards.
+All UI was built using Orion, United's official design system for internal apps, as well as with Angular Material components aligned to Orion standards.
 Change requests that required new component variants meant frontend rework, backend integration changes, and regression testing everywhere those components were used.
 We frequently redesigned within existing constraints rather than requesting new components.

 Complex Business Rules

 Trip trading is governed by union contract rules, FAA regulations, and United's scheduling logic.
-A pilot can only pick up a trip if it's schedule-legal, and "legal" involves dozens of overlapping constraints around rest periods, flight hours, and position qualifications.
-Every UI decision had to account for these rules without surfacing their complexity to the pilot.
+A pilot can only be awarded a trip if it's schedule-legal, and "legal" involves dozens of overlapping constraints around rest periods, flight hours, and position qualifications.
+Every UI decision had to account for these rules without overly-surfacing their complexity to the pilot.

 Stakeholder Decision-Making

-Decisions affecting 15,000 pilots were sometimes made by a single stakeholder acting on personal preference rather than user data.
-We worked to counter this by bringing user testing findings into every design review, documenting rationale formally, and proposing phased releases that let us validate with real users before committing to large changes.
+Decisions affecting 15,000+ pilots were sometimes made by a single stakeholder acting on personal preference rather than user data.
+We worked to counter this by bringing user testing findings into design reviews, documenting rationale formally, and proposing phased releases that let us validate with real users before committing to large changes.

 07

-Admin Communications App Design lead Owned from discovery to delivery; mentored a junior designer through this project
+Admin Communications App Drove design from discovery to delivery; mentored a junior designer and established patterns for internal communications workflows.

 08